 The wedding party is your A-Team.
 Your front line group of pals.
 Your squad.
 They’ll need to be ready when you need a hand.
 Need someone to pin those elegant and numerous buttons on your vintage gown?
 What if you have a huge ballgown and need a hand going to the restroom?
 This is where your party members become your key team players.

 Think very carefully about who you choose, and be realistic about the support you’ll need.
 Being in a wedding party can be a lot to ask of a friend.
 And once you make your decision, stick to it!

 We know money is a sensitive subject.
 The #1 point-of-pain for someone in the wedding party is unexpected expenses.
 Take care to remember that everyone may not have the funds—or emotional and/or mental availability—to invest in all the events surrounding your nuptials.
 You definitely do not want to put your pals in an awkward situation.

 Some things you might like to consider before choosing who to ask are:

 It’s important to have a rough estimate of these numbers ready if or when a proposed bridal party member asks.
 Mediating the costs with everyone else’s personal budgets before obligations begin will save everyone some serious heartache and headaches.
+It can also serve as a great opportunity to consider some money-saving options, like rented attire or mismatched thrifted dresses.
 Do your best to be understanding if someone can’t partake, and even if someone needs to drop out entirely.

 Rules are made to be broken, but in this case the Rule of Honesty stands strong.
 It’s best to be upfront about expectations for each party member as early as possible.
 It’ll help your special someone decide if they’re right for the role, and it’ll help you both to outline and understand responsibilities.